IHE/RAD.IRA/input/pagecontent/volume-1.md

 **Figure 1:53.4.2.1.2.5-1: Sign-off Report Flow in IRA Profile**

-TODO:
-- In common case, Report Creator is the actor to close the context.
-Occasionally, Image Display or Worklist Client can close the report context, but be careful.
+> Note 1: It is important to note that in common cases, Report Creator is the actor to close the report context.
+Occasionally, Image Display or Worklist Client can close the report context.
+This should be carefully considered and ensure all actors are configured appropriately.
+See [Use Case #3: Suspend and Resume Flow](volume-1.html#153423-use-case-3-suspend-and-resume-flow) for example.

-- The Report Creator, if it receives the report close context, it may save the content and re-open the context if necessary
+> Note 2: The Report Creator, if it receives the report close context, it may save the content and re-open the context if necessary.

 The flow above shows the simple case with a sequential switching of report context.
 In this case, a report context is opened and then closed before the next report context is opened.